Water solutions

 Water solutions points out that from the heavens pouring like manna is more than enough for all; what's more it is pristine and costs nothing.

-In an eloquent column published in the Witness in August, 2021 Khulekani Ngcobo from the Department of Water Affairs writes of the failure of society to provide water to disadvantaged and vulnerable households; that which is reliable and affordable.
+In an eloquent column published in the Witness in August, 2021 Khulekani Ngcobo from the Department of Water Affairs writes of the failure of society to provide for the disadvantaged and vulnerable households; that which is reliable and affordable.

 He writes of elevating water to a bigger part of “the conversation.”
 So, I will have my say.